translatettip/TTIP/fr/doc16.md

 categories of financial service suppliers.
 Moreover, the EU prudential exception includes a necessity test as opposed to the US proposal which includes an anti-circumvention test as in the GATS.

-The EU and the US have not changed their positions on regulatory cooperation in financial
-services: The US continues to oppose discussing this issue in TTIP, whereas the EU confirmed that its mutual access offer for Financial Services hinges upon the US satisfactory engagement in regulatory cooperation.
+The EU and the US have not changed their positions on **regulatory cooperation in financial services**: The US continues to oppose discussing this issue in TTIP, whereas the EU confirmed that its mutual access offer for Financial Services hinges upon the US satisfactory engagement inregulatory cooperation.

-The EU and the US discussed the approach to domestic regulation on the basis of the EU nonpaper and taking into account the current outcome of TISA negotiations.
+The EU and the US discussed the approach to **domestic regulation** on the basis of the EU nonpaper and taking into account the current outcome of TISA negotiations.
 The US took a cautious position on the application of domestic regulation to non-services such as manufacturing.

-6
-RESTREINT UE/EU RESTRICTED
-Also, we discussed delivery services on the basis of the EU and US proposals tabled for this round.
+Also, we discussed **delivery services** on the basis of the EU and US proposals tabled for this round.
 The US text is based on the jointly agreed TISA text and, as such, has many things in common with the EU's proposal for TTIP.

-The US presented its proposal on direct selling and stressed its benefits for SMEs.
+The US presented its proposal on **direct selling** and stressed its benefits for SMEs.
 The EU expressed an interest in including provisions on direct selling in TTIP provided that the proposal does not affect the EU's rules on consumer protection.
 The US agreed with the approach.

-The EU and the US made further progress in the negotiations related to the framework of mutual recognition agreements.
+The EU and the US made further progress in the negotiations related to the framework of **mutual recognition agreements**.
 The focus was on ensuring that the mechanism envisaged by the agreement would be compatible with EU and US regulatory systems.
 The US confirmed its ambition of going beyond its existing practices including TPP and TISA.
 The Parties also discussed how to apply different types of dispute/mediation/appeal mechanisms to the framework.
 Intersessional discussions on auditors and architects are planned for March.

 The discussions on market access focused on telecoms and maritime transport (EU interests) and Annex 2 (US interests).

-Apart from that, we had three days of discussions on telecommunications services, covering all EU and US proposals.
+Apart from that, we had three days of discussions on **telecommunications services**, covering all EU and US proposals.
 There was an in-depth discussion on the scope of the chapter (the EU insisting on covering new telecommunications services, such as broadband, and the US proposing a self-defined scope) and on access obligations for major suppliers.
 However, there is no major